-For support towards a visual and written exploration of the idea of attachment with the minority community of Armenians in Kolkata.
+For support towards a visual and written exploration of the idea of attachment in the minority community of Armenians in Kolkata.
 Using alternative photographic processes involving unique materials, this project seeks to bring a forgotten and almost extinct Armenian community to the forefront of discussions through a researched body of work.
 The outcomes of this project will be an exhibition / installation comprising documentary photographs of spaces and objects, negatives in the collections of the families and portraits of family members prepared using alternative photographic processes, a panel discussion as part of the exhibition, and a book containing photographs and essays.
 The Grantee's deliverables to IFA with the Final Report will be the photographs, books and still and video documentation of the exhibition / installation and the panel discussions.
 Grant funds will pay for an honorarium, professional fees, materials, travel and accommodation, books and resource materials, stationery, studio hire, and an accountant’s fee.

 For the development of a game-art environment, by a moving image artist, based on the speculations around the remains of Queen Ketevan of Georgia in Goa.
 Using archival materials, the project aims to question the legitimacy of proof in the reading of history, while experimenting with the limits of film, games and the digital media.
 The outcome of the project will be an installation that will allow interaction between traditional board games and interactive screen games, ideally, situated in a gallery.